-Tantaros claims that she faced retaliation for complaining about inappropriate behavior from Ailes and other Fox News employees, which is why she was moved from The Five to the lower-rated Outnumbered.
+Tantaros claimed in the August lawsuit that she faced retaliation for complaining about inappropriate behavior from Ailes and other Fox News employees, which is why she was moved from The Five to the lower-rated Outnumbered.
 She hasn’t been seen on the network since April 25, just before her book Tied Up in Knots, was released.
 Her disputes with the network began in February, when the network claimed that she didn’t tell executives about her book, as required to according to her contract.

 Here’s a look at Tantaros’ life and career.